jonathanopalise/lotus-ste/README.md

 * Add sampled sound effects to replace the current synthesised ones - e.g. car collisions, empty fuel etc;
 * Add further zoom levels for trackside objects;
 * Use enhanced palette of STE for improved colours;
-* (Unlikely but nice to have) Render a sky gradient similar to that present on the Amiga version.